Nadal eyes 10th French Open with injury misery in mind - Capital Sports

 But when he returned, he swept to the French and US Open titles and reclaimed the world number one spot.

-The 31-year-old Spaniard has coasted into a 10th French Open final, where he faces 2015 champion Stan Wawrinka on Sunday, without dropping a set.
+The 31-year-old Spaniard has coasted into a 10th French Open final without dropping a set.

 While Wawrinka needed the best part of five hours to defeat world number one Andy Murray, Nadal brushed aside Dominic Thiem, the conqueror of Novak Djokovic in straight sets.